John Jewel: Reign of Queen Elizabeth I

 Upon Elizabeth's succession he returned to England, and made earnest efforts to secure what would now be called the Elizabethan Settlement.
 His attitude was strongly distinguishable from that of the Elizabethan Puritans, as he gradually formulated it under the stress of office and responsibility.
 In his last sermon his strongly argued against the Puritan faction as worse than the Roman Catholic disputants he was opposing.

 He was one of the disputants selected to confute the "Romanists" (the Roman Catholics) at the Westminster Conference of 1559 after Easter 1559; he was selected preacher at St Paul's Cross in London on 15 June; and in the autumn was engaged as one of the royal visitors of the western counties.
 His appointment as Bishop of Salisbury had been made out on 27 July, but he was not consecrated until 21 January 1560.

 He now constituted himself the literary defender of the Elizabethan Settlement.
 He had on 26 November 1559, in a sermon at St Paul's Cross, challenged all comers to prove the Roman Catholic case out of the Scriptures, or the councils or Fathers of the first six hundred years after Christ.
 He repeated his challenge in 1560, and Dr. Henry Cole, priest, took it up.
 The "Great Controversy" that followed would give rise to sixty-four polemical exchanges and it set the tone and content of much subsequent debate between English Reformers and Roman Catholic writers.
-One of the chief result was Jewel's Apologia ecclesiae Anglicanae (the Apology of the Anglican Church), published in 1562, which in Bishop Mandell Creighton's words is the first methodical statement of the position of the Church of England against the Roman Catholic Church, and forms the groundwork of all subsequent controversy.

 Jewel continued to present the case for the Church of England from public pulpits, particularly Paul's Cross, in the year's following 'the Challenge sermon'.

-A translation of the Apologia ecclesiae Anglicanae into English by Anne Bacon to reach a wider audience and was a significant step in the intellectual justification of the Church of England.
+One of the chief results of these exchanges was Jewel's Apologia ecclesiae Anglicanae (the Apology of the Anglican Church), published in 1562, which in Bishop Mandell Creighton's words is the first methodical statement of the position of the Church of England against the Roman Catholic Church, and forms the groundwork of all subsequent controversy.
+A translation of the Apologia ecclesiae Anglicanae into English by Anne Bacon in 1564 allowed it to reach a wider audience and was a significant step in the intellectual justification of the Church of England.